dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 These show us 3 different focus area: energy efficency, amount of hardware (which has manufacturing emissions) and the electricity carbon intensity.
 Note that being energy efficient may also benefit hardware in that you need less of it.

 An improvement in emissions may often be met by more than one of these, e.g. you could double efficiency of code or run with electricity with half the carbon intensity.

-One level down from this, you may have particular aims like making more use of serverless, reducing network chattiness or reducing the staff IT footprint; NFRs should flow from these objectives and promote them.

 ### Carbon emissions drivers